 I love animals.
 I have a bunch of furry critters living with me, four cats and two dogs (Yeah, I know it’s a bit insane).
 But unfortunately, after adopting all my darlings, I realized that pets hold you back in a number of ways.
-Still totally worth having the little creatons though!
+For me, it’s totally worth while, but if you are thinking of adopting a pet, you should consider all the ways they might hold you back.

 How Pets Hold You Back